 Data do not support routine testing for lipoprotein subfractions.
 Nevertheless, LDL subfraction testing has been used in clinical settings.
 No medical society has endorsed the use of lipoprotein subfractions.
 The National Lipid Association, the National Academic of Clinical Biochemistry, the American College of Cardiology, and the American Heart Association have all published guidelines specifically recommending against the use of LDL subfractions.
 The guidelines cite a lack of sufficient evidence to support LDL subfraction measurement for initial clinical assessment or on-treatment management decisions.

 When is it ordered?

-This testing may be ordered as part of an overall evaluation of cardiac risk when someone has a personal or family history of early cardiovascular disease (CVD), especially when the person doesn't have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.
+This testing may be ordered as part of an overall evaluation of cardiac risk when you have a personal or family history of early cardiovascular disease (CVD), especially when you don’t have typical cardiac risk factors, such as high cholesterol, high LDL cholesterol, high triglyceride, low HDL cholesterol, smoking, obesity, inactivity, diabetes, and/or hypertension.

 Although it is not generally recommended as a screening test, a few healthcare providers are ordering LDL-P along with a battery of other cardiac risk tests when they are attempting to determine someone’s overall risk of developing CVD.

 LDL-P test results are typically reported according to the testing method the laboratory uses.
 The report will usually include results for your total cholesterol, LDL-C and LDL-P. Additional values might include very low-density lipoprotein (VLDL), intermediate-density lipoprotein (IDL), LDL-C and/or HDL cholesterol, particle and size.
 Since different lab methods separate the subclasses based on different physical properties (particle number, size, density, and/or electrical charge), results cannot be directly compared between methods or laboratories.